karimwitani/developer_journey/docs/source/uol/semester_2/algorithms_data_structures_1.md

 Euclid (300 BCE) created and alogrithm to find the greatest common divisor of two numbers.

-### Converting mathematics to digital representations.
+### Converting mathematics to digital representations

 Whole and rational numbers (integers and fractions) can be stored in finite numbers of computer memory cells.
 The later represented as the division of two integers.
 But how do we represent irrational numbers, such as $\pi$, which extend infinitley after the decimal?